HackYourFuture-CPH/dotnet-masterclass/week5/lesson-plan.md

 ## Exercise:

-1. Create web application (`dotnet new web`) and start by creating a Meal class.
+1. Create a new web application (`dotnet new web`) inside `mealsharing` folder and start by creating a Meal class.
 Add relevant properties:
    - Headline
    - image url
    - body text,